Sub-National Ocean Accounts

 Top-down allocation distributes national totals to sub-national units using allocation keys--proxy indicators that approximate the spatial distribution of economic activity.
 Common allocation keys for ocean economy accounts include:

-The advantage of top-down allocation is that it ensures consistency with national totals: sub-national values sum exactly to the national figure.
-The disadvantage is that the accuracy of sub-national estimates depends on the quality of the allocation key, which may not reflect the true spatial distribution of value added.
+The advantage of top-down allocation is that it ensures consistency with national totals: in the pure top-down case, sub-national values sum exactly to the national figure.
+Once productivity adjustments or residual reallocations are applied, additivity is preserved through the documented balancing step.
+The disadvantage is that the accuracy of sub-national estimates depends on the quality of the allocation key.

 Table 3.11.2: Regionalisation methods for ocean economy supply-use tables